TLeeming15/quiz/README.md

 SO THAT I can create a strong password that provides greater security

 ## Problems Solve
-This website uses Javascript and DOM manipulation to present the user with a quiz that will test their knowledge of Javascript.
-The acceptanec criteria that the website completes are as follows:

 This application provides Javascript beginners an opportunity to test their knowledge of the language.
 The acceptanec criteria that the website completes are as follows:

-# GIVEN I am taking a code quiz
+* GIVEN I am taking a code quiz
 * WHEN I click the start button
 * THEN a timer starts and I am presented with a question
 * WHEN I answer a question